 In other areas, the Council's role is more of an advisory body to the primary financial regulators.
-For example, the Dodd-Frank Act requires the Council to make recommendations to the Federal Reserve concerning the establishment of heightened prudential standards for risk-based capital, liquidity, and a variety of other risk management and disclosure matters for nonbank financial companies and large, interconnected bank holding companies supervised by the Board.
+For example, the Dodd-Frank Act requires the Council to make recommendations to the Federal Reserve concerning the establishment of heightened prudential standards for risk-based capital, liquidity, and a variety of other risk management and disclosure matters for non-bank financial companies and large, interconnected bank holding companies supervised by the Board.
 The Federal Reserve, however, retains the authority to supervise and set standards for these firms.
-12 The Council is also given authority to review, and as appropriate, may submit comments to the Securities and Exchange Commission and any standard-setting body with respect to an existing or proposed accounting principle, standard, or procedure.
-13 Similarly, FSOC is assigned a consultative role in several rulemakings by member agencies, including for all of the rules that the FDIC writes pursuant to Title II of the Dodd-Frank Act regarding the orderly liquidation of failing financial companies that pose a significant risk to the financial stability of the United States.
-The Council may also recommend to member agencies general supervisory priorities and principles14 and issue nonbinding recommendations for resolving jurisdictional disputes among member agencies.15 for systemically important firms and activities while preserving and respecting the independent authorities and accountability of primary supervisors.
+The Council is also given authority to review, and as appropriate, may submit comments to the Securities and Exchange Commission and any standard-setting body with respect to an existing or proposed accounting principle, standard, or procedure.
+Similarly, FSOC is assigned a consultative role in several rulemakings by member agencies, including for all of the rules that the FDIC writes pursuant to Title II of the Dodd-Frank Act regarding the orderly liquidation of failing financial companies that pose a significant risk to the financial stability of the U.S. The Council may also recommend to member agencies general supervisory priorities and principles and issue nonbinding recommendations for resolving jurisdictional disputes among member agencies.

+The varied roles and responsibilities that Congress assigned to the Council appropriately balance and reflect the desire to enhance regulatory coordination for systemically important firms and activities while preserving and respecting the independent authorities and accountability of primary supervisors.
 For example, under section 120, FSOC has the authority to recommend to the primary financial agencies that they apply new or heightened standards and safeguards for a financial activity or practice conducted by firms under their respective jurisdictions should the Council determine that the conduct of such an activity or practice could create or increase the risk of significant liquidity, credit, or other problems spreading among financial institutions, the U.S. financial markets, or low-income, minority, or underserved communities.
 Each agency retains the authority to not follow such recommendations if circumstances warrant and the agency explains its reasons in writing to the Council.